MicrosoftDocs/bot-docs/articles/bot-service-design-conversation-flow.md

 At that point, the **new order dialog** takes control of the conversation and remains in control until it either closes or invokes other dialogs, such as the **product search dialog**.
 If the **new order dialog** closes, control of the conversation is returned back to the **root dialog**.

-Check out the conceptual topic on [Conversation flow](v4sdk/bot-builder-conversations.md)
+Check out the conceptual topic on [Conversation flow](v4sdk/bot-builder-conversations.md) for more on types of conversation.

 ## Handle interruptions